 Publish or change event visibility

 After creating an event, you can save it as a draft, or make it live immediately.

-- Click Save & Publish to close the editor, save the event, and make it visible on your live site.
+- Click Save & Publish to save the event and make it visible on your live site.

 - Needs Review